LukeShortCloud/rootpages/src/unix_distributions/fedora.rst

 It requires a ``passwd`` and ``group`` file to be fully configured and then it will copy them to ``/usr/lib/``.

+Other ways to manage users can be found `here <https://containers.github.io/bootc/building/users-and-groups.html>`__.

 Reset
 ~~~~~